Oz the Great and Powerful: Continuity

 Oz the Great and Powerful features several artistic allusions, homages, and technical parallels to Baum's books, and the 1939 MGM film The Wizard of Oz.

-As in the 1939 film, the first twenty minutes is presented in black and white and 1.33 : 1 "fullscreen", and the rest of the film is presented in color and 2.40 : 1 "widescreen", Glinda travels in giant bubbles and she kisses Oscar's forehead to protect him, and the Emerald City is actually emerald; whereas in the book, the Good Witch of the North kisses Dorothy on the forehead, and characters are compelled to wear locked-on green-tinted glasses, to make the city appear emerald, though during the battle preparations sequence Oscar can be seen wearing emerald goggles.
+As in the 1939 film, the first twenty minutes is presented in black and white and 1.33 : 1 "fullscreen", and the rest of the film is presented in color and 2.40 : 1 "widescreen" (the 1933 Canadian animated film adaptation of Baum's original 1900 Oz book first introduced the idea of transitioning from black and white to color), (Note: The 1933 animated film was originally made in technicolor, but because it was made without proper licensing from the Technicolor Corporation (which limited use of its 3-strip process to Disney), it never received a theatrical release in color and was shown in black and white instead.
+The first known commercial release from 1985 is not an original color print, but has been colored to match the original intent of the filmmakers, which, as in the MGM film that followed, had the animated film go from black and white to color.)
+Glinda travels in giant bubbles and she kisses Oscar's forehead to protect him, and the Emerald City is actually emerald; whereas in the book, the Good Witch of the North kisses Dorothy on the forehead, and characters are compelled to wear locked-on green-tinted glasses, to make the city appear emerald, though during the battle preparations sequence Oscar can be seen wearing emerald goggles.
 Oscar's face is used as the projected image of the Wizard; in the book, the Wizard appears in his audience hall as a giant head, a beautiful fairy, a horrible monster, and a ball of fire, depending on what would most intimidate his visitor.
 The iconic green look of the Wicked Witch of the West is closer to her look in the 1939 film, as the Witch is a short, one-eyed crone in the book.
 The Wicked Witches, Theodora and Evanora, both nameless and unrelated in the book, are portrayed as sisters, an idea which originated in the 1939 film.